 Here’s what you can do:

-Brush your dog’s teeth with a tooth brush!
+Brush your dog’s teeth!
 This is not an easy thing to do but the earlier in your dog’s life you start this the better.
 Start when they are a puppy.

 Feeding your dog raw meaty bones is another way that is believed to help remove plaque from teeth.
 But there is controversy as to whether giving your dog raw bones to chew on is either effective or even a further health risk.